-- Accessibility KPIs: There are a collection of measures that show how easy it is for users to access the IMS. - Retainability KPI: Its sole value is the Call Drop Rate of IMS Sessions, which is determined by dividing the total number of dropped sessions by the total number of successful ones. - Utilization KPI: The Mean Session Utilization (MSU) is the sole metric that matters; it's the ratio of the average number of online sessions that are responded at the same time to the maximum number of sessions that the IMS network can hold [23].
+- Accessibility KPIs: There is a collection of measures that show how easy it is for users to access the IMS. - Retainability KPI: Its sole value is the Call Drop Rate of IMS sessions, which is determined by dividing the total number of dropped sessions by the total number of successful ones. - Utilization KPI: The mean session utilization is the sole metric that matters; it's the ratio of the average number of online sessions that are responded at the same time to the maximum number of sessions that the IMS network can hold.[23]

-ENGINEERING APPROACHES FOR HIGH AVAILABILITY IN MISSION-CRITICAL FACILITIES
+ENGINEERING APPROACHES FOR HA IN MISSION-CRITICAL FACILITIES

-Ensuring high availability (HA) in mission-critical facilities requires a combination of redundancy, fault tolerance, automated failover mechanisms, and advanced monitoring systems [24].
+Ensuring HA in mission-critical facilities requires a combination of redundancy, fault tolerance, automated failover mechanisms, and advanced monitoring systems.[24]
 These engineering approaches minimize system downtime, enhance resilience, and ensure continuous operation even under adverse conditions such as hardware failures, cyberattacks, or natural disasters.
-Below are the key engineering strategies used to achieve high availability in mission-critical environments.
+Below are the key engineering strategies used to achieve HA in mission-critical environments.